o-ran-sc/o-du-l2/docs/installation-guide.rst

 Preface
 =======

-Before starting the installation of O-DU High, the source can be built or docker image can be downloaded.
+O-DU High images can be built using the source code or corresponding docker images can be downloaded.

 Hardware requirements